-3.2.1 Initialization
+12.2.1 Initialization

 The cryptographic module is initialized by loading the module before any cryptographic functionality is available.
 In User Space the operating system is responsible for the initialization process and loading of the library.
-The module is designed with a default entry point (DEP) that ensures that the power-on tests are initiated automatically when the module is loaded.
+The module is designed with a default entry point (DEP) which ensures that the power-up tests are initiated automatically when the module is loaded.

-3.2.2 Usage of AES OFB, CFB and CFB8
+12.2.2 Usage of AES OFB, CFB and CFB8